-Unite for Africa! is a club that empowers girls and boys here in the United States to experience their personal power as change agents in the world.
+Unite for Africa is a U.S.A.-based student club that empowers girls and boys to experience their personal power as change agents in the world.

 - Education (learning about life in East Africa)

 - Connection (creating personal relationships with peers in Tanzania)

 - Fundraising (coming up with unique and impactful ways to mobilize their communities)

 100% of funds raised by Unite for Africa directly supports Unite’s work to advance community health, education and microfinance programs throughout Tanzania.